YJLi-new/vibe-coding-prompts/README.md

 You only need to provide a macro design plan, architecture (in natural language) design, and offer code review suggestions (if the user has provided code), without having to write any specific code.

+【Please split the following project code modification plan into several parts that can be carried out consecutively:】

 ### 修改方案：
 Please evaluate, analyze, and critique the following rough plan, and roughly assess its feasibility. 【do not modify any files or code】